leisurecodog/E2E-Behavior-Classification/README.md

 ### TP module

-If you want to training the
+If you want to training this method, you need to prepare data like [this](#bdd100kbdd100k-mot), then modify code in

 ## Dataset
 ### BDD100K/BDD100K MOT